liweim/MitoReID/README.md

    Train on V100 will take about 4 hours.

    Note: Train from scratch is not recommended considering the difficulty of image sequences classification.
-Too much training may led to overfitting, don't set too large `epoch` in the config.
+Too much training may lead to overfitting, don't set too large `epoch` in the config.
    ```
    python main.py --config configs/pretrain.yml --task train
    ```